pixeleate/dotfiles/readme.md

 Haskell - I am trying out brittany

-### YouCompleteMe
+### Deoplete
-YoucompleteMe works best for me, so i use it.
+I use deoplete for completion.
+It's working great, no config needed.

 ### Intero
  Again - all commands are prefixed with `<Leader>`